New Jersey Resources - Earnings Call - Q1 2025

 Hey, Travis.

 I think Richard asked my question on the January operations of your midstream business.
 So look forward to hearing about that next quarter.
-But Save Green, wondering if you could remind us the regulatory treatment.
+But, SAVEGREEN, wondering if you could remind us of the regulatory treatment.
 Was any of that included in the rate case?
 And then if not, what's the recovery of the capital side of that program?

-Hey, Travis, it's Pat Migliaccio.
-So Sav Green's spend is not included in our base rate case filings.
-It is a separate filing that operates a little like our infrastructure writers.
+Hey, Travis.
+It's Pat Migliaccio.
+So SAVEGREEN's spend is not included in our base rate case filings.
+It is a separate filing that operates a little like our infrastructure riders.
 So we recover annual investment each year as we make that investment.
-So when we consider our complexion of our capital investment that's as near real time recoveries we can possibly get.
+So when we consider our composition of our capital investment, that's as near real-time recovery as we can possibly get.

-Okay, perfect.
-And then a broader question, someone asked you had tariffs, is that going to have any impact either on getting the equipment that you need to execute the capital investment program or even more directly possibly on the solar build out?
+Okay.
+Perfect.
+And then a broader question.
+Someone asked, do you have tariffs?
+Is that going to have any impact either on getting the equipment that you need to execute the capital investment program or even more directly, possibly on the solar build-up?

 All right.
 Thanks, Travis.